michaelmassoni/obsidian-soc-toolkit/README.md

 3. Move the downloaded files into this folder
 4. Enable the plugin in Obsidian settings

-This plugin has been submitted for the Obsidian Community Plugins list, once approved this will be streamlined and automatic updates will be available!
+NOTE: This plugin has been submitted for the Obsidian Community Plugins list, once approved this will be streamlined and automatic updates will be available!

 ## Configuration